mtwyford/Java_API/README.md

 /* If the plan is to import a file with ISBN codes
-	public static void main (String[] args) throws IOException {  //add 'throws IOException" to handle errors String row; //variable in regards to line 13. reading the rows of the people in the list ArrayList<Person> party = new ArrayList<Person>(); //rather a string or an Integer, create a list of Person objects
+	public static void main (String[] args) throws IOException {  //add 'throws IOException" to handle errors String row;
      //begin code given by mr. twyford
-    BufferedReader csvReader = new BufferedReader(new FileReader("names.csv"));  //make sure file is in same folder (or use folder path in name while ((row = csvReader.readLine()) != null) {
+    BufferedReader csvReader = new BufferedReader(new FileReader(".csv"));  //make sure file is in same folder (or use folder path in name while ((row = csvReader.readLine()) != null) {
           String[] data = row.split(",");
           }